tariqajyusuf/fidesdocs/pages/regulations/cpra/dsar_cpra.md

     To minimize privacy risks, you should not request additional information you do not already hold about the user to verify their identity.
 Put simply, if you don’t already have their driver’s license, don’t ask for it to process privacy requests.
 For this reason, the most common method to verify the identity of a user is their email address or phone number.

-    You can then use this identity with MFA solutions to send an email or SMS to their inbox or device with a short code.
-This code allows you to better confirm that the Consumer making the request is the rightful owner of the email address or phone number as they have access to the inbox or the device.
+    You can then use MFA solutions to send an email or SMS to their inbox or device with a short code.
+This code allows you to better confirm that the Consumer making the request is the rightful owner of the email address or phone number.

 ## 3. Retrieve their personal data from your systems
-    You must then retrieve all of the users data from across your businesses systems and vendors to provide the user.
+    You must then retrieve all of the user's data from across your business systems and vendors and to provide it to the user.

-    If you are doing this manually, be very careful to ensure you are not returning confidential company information, data belonging to another user or any non-personal, non-essential information.
+    If you are doing this manually, be very careful to ensure you are not returning confidential company information, data belonging to another user, or any non-personal, non-essential information.

-    The access request process is labor intensive and risky, therefore we strongly recommend using an automated system such as Fides to perform this end-to-end for you from providing the consumer a privacy center to receive their requests, automating identity verification and programmatically performing secure data extraction  across all business systems on behalf of the user.
+    The access request process is labor intensive and risky.
+Therefore we strongly recommend using an automated system such as Fides to perform this end-to-end for you from providing the consumer a privacy center to receive their requests, automating identity verification, and programmatically performing secure data extraction  across all business systems on behalf of the user.

     <Callout emoji="ⓘ">
     Looking for more help with Access Requests?
 Ask a question now on the [Fides Slack Community](https://fid.es/join-slack).